-- Make a list of all medications, vitamins or supplements you're taking.
+- Make a list of all medications, vitamins or supplements you're taking, and the dosages.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all of the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Be prepared to discuss your diet and exercise habits.
-If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.
+If you don't already follow a diet or exercise routine, talk to your health care provider about any challenges you might face in getting started.

-- Write down questions to ask your doctor.
+- Write down questions to ask your health care provider.

-- What's the most likely cause of my symptoms?
+- What's the most likely cause of my chest pain symptoms?

 - What kinds of tests will I need?
 How do I need to prepare for these tests?

-- What treatments are available, and what do you recommend?
+- What treatments do you recommend and why?